ZacharyGeurts/AMOURANTHRTX/README.md

 I think this proves the number 1 is real and 0 is not real.
 Grab the latest release if only interested in the Universal Equation.
-It is a glorified calculator and you can set it to experimental theory.
+It is a Glorified calculator and you can set it to experimental theory.

 Contributions are welcome!
 Please submit pull requests or open issues on the repository.